How to hire independent contractors

 Unsure of how to hire independent contractors?
 Our team made this handy guide for business owners looking to expand their teams.

-For business owners expanding their operations internationally, the question of how to hire independent contractors is especially tricky; for that reason, our team created this checklist to help business owners when hiring independent contracltors.
+For business owners expanding their operations internationally, the question of how to hire independent contractors is especially tricky; for that reason, our team created this checklist to help business owners when hiring independent contractors.

-Before you get started, however, youโll need to determine whether or not the worker actually qualifies as an independent contractor.
 For a more in-depth exploration of how to tell, consult our IRS 20-point checklist.
 The most important considerations are summarized below:

 - Who controls where, when, and how the work is performed?